tanveagerwal/MS1_2021.github.io/README.md

 ![IMG_1368](https://user-images.githubusercontent.com/89811894/145635379-9c633fba-94d5-4dc2-9081-b6e8c5e47ea7.jpeg)

 This was really fun because I used a nail gun for the first time!
-After this, I realised that the structure wasn't string enough and needed some support.
+After this, I realised that the structure wasn't strong enough and needed some support.
 So I added some columns inside.

 ![IMG_1369](https://user-images.githubusercontent.com/89811894/145635481-61938635-d7da-4ae6-81da-f644768076ba.jpeg)

 Finally, I took it to our campus and painted it.
-This was definitely not well though out because I wanted it after adding buiding the while structure when I should have done that first.
+This was definitely not well thought out because I painted it after building the structure when I should have done that first.
 So although, painting it was difficult, it was also an experience because of the different angles I had to turn in.
 I decided to use three colours and a plant-like look because that is something that personally brings me comfort.

 <img width="507" alt="Screenshot 2021-12-10 at 3 17 39 PM" src="https://user-images.githubusercontent.com/89811894/145636131-468ed401-ff88-431c-ba9f-a9e99e2c998b.png">